scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 ## Principles and Rules

-To achieve the goals, we uphold two fundamental principles:
+To achieve the goals, we uphold three fundamental principles:
-_stackability_ and _monotonicity_.
+_stackability_, _monotonicity_ and _scopability_.

 Stackability means that objects are initialized in stack order: if the object `b` is created during the initialization of object `a`, then